rfo909/CFT/doc/Doc.md

 00000001
 ```

-Parantheses are optional when no parameters.
+Parantheses are optional when no parameters to a function.

 ## Another example